-- 1) For trees that are protected by L.A.
-City Ordinance, Forestry Division personnel will contact the Department of Public Works and initiate the process necessary to obtain a tree removal permit. - 2) For Heritage or Special Habitat Value Trees, the Forestry Arborist makes a recommendation to the General Manager for removal.
+- For trees that are protected by L.A.
+City Ordinance, Forestry Division personnel will shall seek permission from the RAP Board of Commissioners contact the Department of Public Works and initiate the process necessary to obtain a tree removal permit. - 2) For Heritage or Special Habitat Value Trees, the Forestry Arborist makes a recommendation to the General Manager for removal.
 The General Manager or designee must make the final approval before the tree can be removed. - 3) For a Common Park Tree, the Forestry Arborist may recommend removal.